 This is remarkable, because it is the first time that sustainable mobility, incl.
 AVOID or reduce distances, SHIFT to efficient modes and IMPROVE vehicle technologies, has been put up prominently on the agenda of a COP Presidency and in this way got increased attention.
 Furthermore, it directly links to the SDGs and establishes a link between the two global agendas.
 Last but not least, the initiative puts financing on the agenda.

-However, it remains to be seen how this intiative will be implemented.
-While according to the official description a number of non-state actor organizations want to engage, no parties – UNFCCC jagon for country governments – formally joint so far.
-The presidency still has a lot of work to do in the coming month.
+However, it remains to be seen how this initiative will be implemented.
+While according to the official description a number of non-state actor organizations want to engage, no parties – UNFCCC jargon for country governments – have formally joint so far.
+The presidency still has a lot of work to do in the coming months.

-How commitments can be extended and maintained was demonstarted later at 15:00 pm.
-Building off the Zero Emissions Vehicles (ZEV) Declaration of the British COP26 presidency, this year the Accelerate to Zero (A2Z) Coalition has been launched at the UK pavilion.
+How commitments can be extended and maintained was demonstrated later at 3:00 pm.
+Building off the Zero Emissions Vehicles (ZEV) Declaration of the British COP26 presidency, this year the Accelerate to Zero (A2Z) Coalition was launched at the UK pavilion.
 By providing a platform for leading initiatives the A2Z Coalition works towards all sales of new cars and vans being zero emission no later than 2035 in leading markets and 2040 globally.
 It includes a campaign website that provides more details.